ErikMarketing/ZapCache/README.md

 ## Overview

 Simple WordPress plugin that adds a cache clearing button to your admin bar.
-Extra logging features, host detection and integration with several major caching plugins.
+Accessible to authenticated administrators whilst browsing your live site or working in the backend dashboard.
+This lightweight plugin detects your hosting environment and interfaces with several popular caching solutions and managed hosting providers.

 ## 🚀 Features